outofforest/build/README.md

 Yet another implementation of Makefile concept in go.
 Advantages over all the other available packages:
 - go only, compile and commit to your repo
-- no magic commands discovery based on go source code, you explicitly declare paths and functions for your command
+- no magic command discovery based on go source code, you explicitly declare paths and functions for your commands
-- bash autocompletion
+- bash autocompletion supported
 - command functions are executed using IoC container so they may receive any interfaces required to do the job

 ## Example

-Take a look at [example/main.go](blob/main/example/main.go)
+Take a look at [example/main.go](./blob/main/example/main.go)

 ## First compilation